Get Going Guide (2026)

 Tools like ChatGPT can help you draft emails, organize documents, and understand terms.
 They cannot read a judge, enforce rules, or protect you in court.
 If children, safety, or significant assets are involved, don’t wait; get professional guidance.

-Red Alert: Hire immediately if you face
+Red Alert: Hire immediately if you face these:

-• Domestic violence or intimidation
+• Domestic violence or intimidation.

-• Hidden or rapidly shifting finances
+• Hidden or rapidly shifting finances.

-• Emergency custody issues
+• Emergency custody issues.

 • Full representation: They drive, you focus on your life.
 Attorney handles all filings, negotiations, and court appearances.